InMobi/sdk-sample-code-android/README.md

 **Download from the support portal**

-To download the latest SDK as a AAR, please visit [http://inmobi.com/sdk](https://inmobi.com/sdk).
+To download the latest SDK as a JAR, please visit [Support Portal](https://support.inmobi.com/monetize/android-guidelines/).

 **To continue integrating with the InMobi SDK, please see the [Integration Guidelines](https://support.inmobi.com/monetize/android-guidelines/) for Android.**